 Creative & Cultural Skills, on behalf of Arts Council England, commissioned independent research agency CFE to undertake this work between April and October 2013.
 This involved gathering the views of:

-- 912 school staff in England currently involved in the management or teaching of arts subjects at KS4 and 5 and above
+- 912 school staff in England currently involved in the management or teaching of arts subjects at Key Stage 4 and 5 and above

 - 526 students in England who are either currently studying for an arts GCSE or who have studied one in the previous two years

-- 32 school staff who teach arts GCSEs and equivalent subjects at KS4 and 5, and industry representatives, all through in-depth interviews
+- 32 school staff who teach arts GCSEs and equivalent subjects at Key Stage 4 and 5, and industry representatives, all through in-depth interviews

-CFE used this research to produce a final report that provides:
+CFE used this research to produce a report that provides:

-- an evaluation of current GCSEs in Art & Design, Dance, Drama and Music, including an exploration of the views of teachers at KS4 delivering the qualifications, teachers of KS5 students who have taken these GCSEs, and perceptions of wider groups of individuals such as headteachers, staff at further and higher education institutions, and industry employers
+- an evaluation of current GCSEs in Art & Design, Dance, Drama and Music, including an exploration of the views of teachers at Key Stage 4 delivering the qualifications, teachers of Key Stage 5 students who have taken these GCSEs, and perceptions of wider groups of individuals such as headteachers, staff at further and higher education institutions, and industry employers

-- an understanding of decision-makers’ and students’ motivations for promoting or choosing arts subjects at KS4; and
+- an understanding of decision-makers' and students' motivations for promoting or choosing arts subjects at Key Stage 4; and